hs-duesseldorf/se2rest/README.md

 ### 3.2.4.
 Restcontroller

-The restcontroller(s) define how the server answer to http calls from clients.
+The restcontroller(s) define(s) how the server answers to http calls from clients.
 Each HTTP command (GET, POST, PUT, DELETE) is translated to a CRUD (create, read/receive, update, delete) operation to store the received JSON in the database as a table row, or to retrieve information the client(s) ask(s) for from the database and send it back inside the http body in JSON.

 #### 3.2.4.1.
 GenericRestController.java